 Building Futures prepares you for an apprenticeship in a trade that performs large scale construction (not home building).
 It’s complicated, fast paced, and involves all of the skilled trades (carpenter, laborer, plumber, painting, electrician, etc) to complete a large construction project such as a high-rise office building, major bridge or new public school building.
 Learn more about where Building Futures’ alumni work.

-Anyone who is low-income and between 18 and 35 years of age may participate in Building Futures.
+Building Futures is welcome to low-income adults, 18+.
 You must be physically able to do construction work, successfully pass a drug test, and have a GED or high school diploma to complete the pre-apprenticeship program.
 You must have a valid driver’s license and reliable transportation before being placed in an apprenticeship.
 Building Futures can help you with barriers to employment such as a suspended driver’s license.

 Building Futures doesn’t offer GED classes, but we can refer to you a neighborhood program.

 It takes just under three months to complete the program from Orientation to Graduation.

 However, it may take longer to be placed in an apprenticeship program.
 That depends on the apprenticeship program you want to enter and your readiness for employment.
 Our goal is to support the success of program participants, whether that means helping an individual create a payment plan towards a license suspension, build math skills to pass an apprenticeship exam, or work with participants to align their choice of trade with trades that are actively seeking new apprentices.

 Building Futures provides a hands-on 5-week training that covers basic skills and knowledge you will need in any trade.
 We do not teach you an entire construction trade.
 The registered apprenticeship programs we partner with in the building and construction trades are the best way for an apprentice to learn all of the skills needed in a trade.